dotnet/Scaffolding/tools/dotnet-msidentity/README.md

  ### Registering a new AzureAD B2C app and configuring the code using your dev credentials

-Note that in the following samples, you can always have your templates adding a calls to a downstream API [--called-api-url URI --called-api-scopes scopes].
+Note that in the following samples, you can always have your templates add a call to Microsoft graph [--calls-graph], or to a downstream API [--called-api-url URI --called-api-scopes scopes].
 This is now shown here to keep things simple.

 <table>
  <tr>